mengw15/223Winter2026/README.md

 1. **Begin**: Snapshot the set of finished transactions (`ignore set`) — these completed before we started and are safe to ignore during validation
 2. **Read/Write phase**: Execute transaction logic without any locks.
 Reads go to RocksDB (or the private write buffer if the key was already written).
 Writes are buffered privately in a `HashMap`, not applied to the database
 3. **Validation phase** (sequential — one transaction validates at a time):
-   - Acquire a global validation lock
+   - Enter a `synchronized` validation method (ensures sequential validation — one transaction at a time)
    - **Check 1**: For every transaction that was validated after we started (`validated - ignore`), verify that its write set does not overlap with our read set (`RS(Tj) ∩ WS(Ti) = ∅`).
 This ensures we did not read stale data
    - **Check 2**: For every such transaction that has not yet finished its write phase, verify that its write set does not overlap with our write set (`WS(Tj) ∩ WS(Ti) = ∅`).
 This prevents concurrent write conflicts
-   - If both checks pass: add this transaction to the `validated` set and release the validation lock
+   - If both checks pass: add this transaction to the `validated` set and return
-   - If either check fails: release the lock and abort
+   - If either check fails: return failure and abort
 4. **Write phase**: Apply the private write buffer to RocksDB.
 This happens **outside** the validation lock, allowing other transactions to validate concurrently
 5. **Finish**: Mark the transaction as `finished` so future transactions can add it to their ignore set

-**On abort**: The transaction retries with exponential backoff plus random jitter (e.g., `2^attempt + random(0-4)` ms) to avoid repeated collisions
+**On abort**: The transaction retries immediately with newly selected keys.
+Unlike Conservative 2PL, OCC does not use backoff because there is no risk of livelock — conflicts are detected at validation time and the failing transaction simply restarts

 ### Conservative Two-Phase Locking (Conservative 2PL)